 Esha Bandyopadhyay, a principal in the Silicon Valley office of Fish & Richardson P.C., has been practicing intellectual property and technology-related commercial litigation and counseling in the Bay Area for close to two decades.
 She has successfully tried and...

 Karan Jhurani is an associate in the Atlanta office of Fish & Richardson P.C.
-His practice emphasizes complex patent litigation, patent prosecution and counseling, and post-grant proceedings before the Patent Trial and Appeal Board (PTAB).
+Karan has a multi-faceted practice, which emphasizes complex patent litigation, patent prosecution and counseling, and post-grant proceedings before the Patent Trial and Appeal Board (PTAB).